mrichardson23/rpi-kivy-screen/README.md

 7. Type `Control+X` to exit nano.
 Then press `Y` and `Enter` to save the file.
 You'll be back on the command line.

 8. Download and add the GPG key for the Gstreamer sources (If you get an error, `gpg: keyserver receive failed: bad URI`, just try to run the command again.
-You shold see `gpg: imported: 1`):
+You should see `gpg: imported: 1`):

         pi@raspberrypi ~ $ gpg --recv-keys 0C667A3E
         pi@raspberrypi ~ $ gpg -a --export 0C667A3E | sudo apt-key add -